President of International Press Association. I have worked with photographers around the world. I teach them that you learn by doing.

-How To Shoot Beautiful Soft Focus Backgrounds And Get Beautiful Bokeh Too
+How to Shoot Beautiful Soft-Focus Backgrounds and Get Beautiful Bokeh Too

-Years ago most photographers would purchase a 35mm SLR (Single Lens Reflex) camera that came with what they called a normal 50mm f1.8 or F1.4 lens.
+Years ago, most photographers would purchase a 35mm SLR (single-lens reflex) camera that came with what they called a normal 50mm f1.8 or F1.4 lens.

-Zoom lenses were usually very heavy, expensive and not that sharp, so we learned to use our Normal lenses on our cameras to produce some pretty amazing results.
-One other reason was the film available for our cameras were usually pretty slow and that meant you would shoot with 100-200 ASA film that required a very fast lens.
+Zoom lenses were usually very heavy, expensive, and not that sharp, so we learned to use our normal lenses on our cameras to produce some pretty amazing results.
+One other reason was the film available for our cameras were usually pretty slow, and that meant you would shoot with 100-200 ASA film that required a very fast lens.

-When we say a lens is Fast it means the lens, due to lens design, optics and mechanics, has the ability to accept a great deal of light when the lens is wide open.
+When we say a lens is fast, it means the lens, due to lens design, optics, and mechanics, has the ability to accept a great deal of light when the lens is wide open.

-You will want to shoot at 125 to 250 of a second to prevent camera shake you need these fast lenses that won't need as much light to give you a good exposure.
+You will want to shoot at 125 to 250 of a second to prevent camera shake; you need these fast lenses that won't need as much light to give you a good exposure.

-We have digital cameras that can shoot at 3200 ASA or higher and even though the results might be noisy (we use to call that grain with film), we deal with it.
+We have digital cameras that can shoot at 3200 ASA or higher, and even though the results might be noisy (we use to call that grain with film), we deal with it.

-What is Bokeh?
+What Is Bokeh?

 I am going to tell you the steps to take amazing shots like my samples with these inexpensive lenses and save your back from carrying around a heavy camera with a large zoom lens.

-There are many excellent cameras available today and if you are just upgrading from a point and shoot digital camera you can purchase a great new DSLR from about $400 for the body up to thousands.
-I would say spending about $600-$800 will give you a really nice camera.
+There are many excellent cameras available today, and if you are just upgrading from a point-and-shoot digital camera, you can purchase a great new DSLR from about $400 for the body up to thousands.
+I would say spending about $600–800 will give you a really nice camera.

-How To Select Your Lens
+How to Select Your Lens

 Manufacturers usually pack a modest zoom lens in their kits.
 The most common is the 18mm to 55mm lens.
-If you buy a small, lightweight fixed focal length 50mm lens it just might be more useful depending on what you shoot.
+If you buy a small, lightweight fixed focal length 50mm lens, it just might be more useful depending on what you shoot.
 Some kits also include a modest telephoto zoom as well, usually a 55mm–200mm focal length zoom.
 This is a decision you will have to make based on your photographic needs and wallet.

-To achieve the great soft focus and Bokeh you see here, you will want to purchase your camera manufacturers 50mm or similar F1.8 lens ($130).
+To achieve the great soft focus and bokeh you see here, you will want to purchase your camera manufacturer's 50mm or similar F1.8 lens ($130).
 If money is not a consideration I would suggest buying the new Tamron SP35 or 45mm F1.8 Prime lens.
 These very fast lenses are called Prime Lenses as opposed to Zoom Lenses because they are a fixed focal length lens.
-The cost of the lens is $600 so if you are on a budget, get the manufacturer's 50mm F1.8, it will be fine.
+The cost of the lens is $600, so if you are on a budget, get the manufacturer's 50mm F1.8, it will be fine.

-Today I shoot with a Nikon D7200 DSLR camera and the Tamron SP35mm F1.8 Prime Lens.
-Of course this lens cost $600 but it is wonderful and I do shoot professionally.
+Today, I shoot with a Nikon D7200 DSLR camera and the Tamron SP35mm F1.8 Prime Lens.
+Of course, this lens cost $600, but it is wonderful, and I do shoot professionally.

-I have shot with my Nikons with the Nikkor F1.8 Lens for years and the lens works great.
+I have shot with my Nikons with the Nikkor F1.8 Lens for years, and the lens works great.
 I love to shoot available light shots.
 A glass of ice tea can look like a work of art shot with this lens.

-Now assuming you have your DSLR and your fast 50mm lens you want to start to shoot some portraits or other subjects where you intentionally want the background to go soft and out of focus.
+Now assuming you have your DSLR and your fast 50mm lens, you want to start to shoot some portraits or other subjects where you intentionally want the background to go soft and out of focus.

 This is great for shooting portraits, product shots, food, any shot where you want sharp detail going to a soft background.

-Shooting To Get Bokeh
+Shooting to Get Bokeh

-We also like to get shots with nice Bokeh in our photos like the samples above.
+We also like to get shots with nice bokeh in our photos like the samples above.

-Set The Camera For Manual
+Set the Camera for Manual

-The reason for this is that your Depth of Field, the distance beyond or in front of the sharpest focus point that will still be in focus will be quite shallow.
+The reason for this is that your depth of field, the distance beyond or in front of the sharpest focus point that will still be in focus, will be quite shallow.
 If the lens is open all the way to F1.8, and you are focused on your subjects eyes (an example) then you may start to see the photo get soft in a couple of inches to the front of his eyes to the back.

-Adjust Lens Opening For Best Effect
+Adjust Lens Opening for Best Effect

 The higher the F number the less light is getting into the camera and the larger the depth of field, so if you need a longer DOF, then simply adjust the lens opening of the camera.

-If you really want to impress other photographers with your knowledge of photography, when you see a nice photo with good Bokeh, tell them that.
-They will look at you like you are speaking another language, unless they are pros too :-)
+If you really want to impress other photographers with your knowledge of photography, when you see a nice photo with good bokeh, tell them that.
+They will look at you like you are speaking another language unless they are pros too.

-You can read an extensive article I wrote on this subject using software to produce Bokeh.
+You can read an extensive article I wrote on this subject using software to produce bokeh.
 You will see samples of my work and how I took these shots that now look like they were shot with a 50mm lens.

 Other Camera Settings